stas00/porting/transformers/fairseq-wmt19/README.md

 38.92 |        15 |            1.1 |              1
 [...]
 ```
 You can see clearly that a wider beam size delivers better results.
-And in the case of `transformers` `early_stopping=False` performs better (in `fairseq` they use `early_stopping=True` equivalent).
+And in the case of `transformers` `early_stopping=False` performs better (`fairseq` uses the `early_stopping=True` equivalent).

 So for the 5 new models I used this script to find the best default parameters and I used those when converting the model.
-The user can still override those when running `generate()`, but why not give the best defaults.
+The user can still override these parameters, when invoking `generate()`, but why not provide the best defaults.

 You will find the 5 ported AllenAI models [here](https://huggingface.co/models?filter=allenai&tag=fsmt).